-Problem · US pricing posture
+Problem · US price presentation

 • The "we cannot afford that" exit at a low number.
 Same buyer, same firm, same price, would not have walked at a higher number framed differently.